Trainee program, small firms drive rise in Japan's foreign worker numbers | The Japan Times

 The government, faced with a declining and graying population, is exploring the ramifications of accepting more foreign workers.

-A debate is underway among lawmakers and bureaucrats over whether to expand the scope of businesses that can hire foreign nationals as regular workers to cover the glaring decline in the agricultural workforce and the labor shortage facing the construction industry, not just highly skilled professions.
+A debate is underway among lawmakers and bureaucrats over whether to expand the scope of businesses that can hire foreign nationals as regular workers to cover glaring shortfalls in the agricultural and construction industries, not just highly skilled professions.

 But many in Prime Minister Shinzo Abe’s ruling coalition have expressed concern that throwing the doors open further for foreign workers would lift the lid on a Pandora’s box of immigration troubles.